TritonDataCenter/rfd/rfd/0143/README.md

 main functional differences between the existing GC and the proposed component:

-1. Instead of reading unpacked database dumps, this component will periodically query the `manta_fastdelete_queue` to learn about recently deleted objects.
+1. Instead of reading unpacked database dumps, this component will periodically query the `manta_fastdelete_queue` (and `manta_delete_log`, if the account is flagged as snaplink disabled) to learn about deleted objects.
-2. Instead of generating Moray instructions, the new component will first upload Mako instructions for the deleted objects to Manta and, on success, delete the corresponding rows from `manta_fastdelete_queue`
+2. Instead of generating Moray instructions, the new component will first upload Mako instructions for the deleted objects to Manta then, after successfully uploading them, delete the corresponding rows from `manta_fastdelete_queue`.

 There is a case that is not covered by (1) or (2) above which at first appears to leak `manta_fastdelete_queue` entries.
 If the components reads an entry from